1984 (Van Halen album): Background and recording

 Following the tour in support of their fourth studio album, Fair Warning, the band initially wanted to slow down and take a break.
 They released just one single, "(Oh) Pretty Woman"/"Happy Trails", intended to be a stand-alone release.
 However, the band's label asked for another album due to the A-side's success and the band recorded their fifth studio album, Diver Down, very quickly.
 Following the recording of the album, guitarist Eddie Van Halen was dissatisfied by the concessions he had made to Van Halen frontman David Lee Roth and Warner Bros. producer Ted Templeman.
 Both discouraged Eddie from making keyboards a prominent instrument in the band's music.

 By 1983, Eddie was in the process of building his own studio, naming it 5150 after the California law code for the temporary, involuntary psychiatric commitment of individuals (who present a danger to themselves or others due to signs of mental illness), with Donn Landee, the band's longtime engineer (and later, producer on the 5150 and OU812 recordings).
 While boards and tape machines were being installed, Eddie began working on synthesizers to pass the time.
 "There were no presets," said Templeman.
 "He would just twist off until it sounded right."
 There, he composed Van Halen's follow-up to Diver Down without as much perceived "interference" from Roth or Templeman.
 The result was a compromise between the two creative factions in the band: a mixture of keyboard-heavy songs, and the guitar-driven hard rock for which the band was known.
-1984 was the longest-in-the-making album of the band's career to date, taking months to record, compared to most of their previous LPs taking less than two weeks, while their first LP was recorded in just 5 days, all at Sunset Studios.
+1984 took about three months to record, compared to most of their previous LPs taking less than two weeks, and their first LP taking only five days, all at Sunset Studios.